-Top 20 Caravanserai in Iran that will wow you
+Top 20 Caravanserais in Iran that will WOW You

 A location for caravans (a group of travelers) to stop and refresh after long days of traveling on trade routes, caravanserais are one of Iran's most significant and magnificent historical monuments.

 Travelers ate and drank together while leaving their horses at the caravanserai's stables and enjoying some peace.
 These caravanserais, erected by several kings, are widespread along Iran's congested roadways; some have now been converted into traditional hotels.
 The equivalent of today's hotels was the caravanserais in the past.
 For this reason, these places held high importance in ancient times.